Summary

 What is an offshore reefer container?

-Offshore Reefer Containers, also known as refrigerated containers, are used to transport goods and items that require temperature control during transit.
-Typically, products such as meat, fruit, vegetables and dairy use reefer containers during shipping.
+Offshore reefer containers, also known as refrigerated containers, are used to transport goods and items that require temperature control during transit.
+Typically, products such as meat, fruit, vegetables and dairy are being shipped.

 A reefer container is fitted with a refrigeration unit.
 This refrigerated unit is connected to an electrical power supply and can be supplied with warm or cold air through an air duct system.

-The most essential component of an offshore reefer container is temperature consistency.
-During long-distance transportation, the temperature consistency helps keep goods fresh and also helps prevent any spoilage.
+The most essential component of an offshore reefer container is its temperature consistency.
+During long-distance transportation, temperature consistency helps keep goods fresh and prevent any spoilage.

-As we have established above, the DNV classification ensures quality of containers.
-A DNV 2.7-1 reefer container is a mobile unit having a maximum gross mass of not more than 25,000 kilograms.
-It is used to transport goods and equipment across open seas, too, from, or between fixed and floating facilities and ships.
+This DNV 2.7-1 reefer container is specifically designed as a mobile unit capable of safely transporting goods and equipment with a maximum gross mass of not more than 25,000 kilograms across open seas, too, from, or between fixed and floating facilities and ships.

-A DNV 2.7-1 certified offshore reefer container is also used for offshore lifting that is designed for installation rather than repetitive transportation.
+With DNV 2.7-1 certified, offshore reefer container is also used for offshore lifting that is designed for installation rather than repetitive transportation.

 According to DNVGL-ST-E273 Section 1.4.3, a POU (portable offshore unit) is a package or unit intended for repeated or single offshore transport and installation/lifting which may also be designed for subsea lifting.

-Although the definitions between the DN 2.7-1 and DNV 2.7-3 may seem to be similar, it’s important to understand the primary differences.
+Although the definitions of DN 2.7-1 and DNV 2.7-3 may seem to be similar, it’s important to understand their primary differences.

 This is especially important for design engineers as the design approach is fundamentally different between the two standards.

-DNVGL-ST-E271 adheres to a “design by code” philosophy, while DNVGL-ST-E273 is a “design by analysis” approach.
+DNVGL-ST-E271 adheres to a “design by code” philosophy, while DNVGL-ST-E273 followas “design by analysis” approach.

 Design by code is a fairly straightforward process.